philipturner/swift-xtb/README.md

 # Density Functional Theory

 Goal: Combine a few recent advances in quantum chemistry.
 Do this with maximum possible CPU utilization and the simplest possible algorithms.
-Then, port the most compute-intensive parts to OpenCL.
+Then, port the entirety of the computation to OpenCL and Metal.

 - Real-space formalism
   - Removes orbital basis sets, drastically simplifying the functional form.